easy-wi/developer/README.md

 - Reseller Accounts can be setup.
 - All modules can be used with a REST API as well.
 That way you can include Easy-WI in already existing processes given with a shop like WHMCS or Magento.

-## Programmer and Supporter wanted
+## Programmers and Supporters wanted
 We are looking for volunteer/free programmers who enjoy supporting us.

 What we offer: